Rheumatoid arthritis (RA), and the debilitating symptoms it induces, has been documented for centuries.

 Generally, about 10 minutes of daily sun exposure is adequate to boost and maintain your vitamin D to healthy levels.
 Depending on your skin tone, a little less (fair skin) or more (darker skin) may be needed.

 2. Food: Few foods naturally contain vitamin D. Cod liver oil (remember Nana, the dog, trying to give the kids a dose in Peter Pan?) and fatty fish are considered some of the best sources.
+Eating fish at least twice a week is associated with lower disease activity in RA patients, a study in Arthritis Care & Research found.

 - Cod liver oil